-- inheritance is used only to reuse code, - no notion of type even exists, so no subtyping!
+distinction between subtyping and inheritance obvious: - inheritance is used only to reuse code, - no notion of type even exists, so no subtyping! position of its class in the inheritance hierarchy plays no role whatsoever.

-An object can be used in a given context iff it has the right set of methods.
-The position of its class in the inheritance hierarchy plays no role whatsoever.
+- "Dynamically typed" OO languages (Smalltalk, Ruby, Python, etc.) make the - An object can be used in a given context iff it has the right set of methods.
+The